lightscapevr/website/markdown/getting-started-quest.md

 for PC, Mac or Linux from that page.

-Run it; if the cable is properly connected, it might tell you "Dev Mode: Enable dev mode in the Oculus phone app".
+Run it; if the cable is properly connected, it might tell you "Dev Mode: Enable dev mode in the Oculus/Meta Quest phone app".
 Follow the instructions to do so.
 You need to use your phone in addition to the computer; there is no way around it.

 **Install VR Sketch for Quest:**